xnull/algo/doc/notes.md

   - paxos, raft, gossip (see cassandra) https://raft.github.io/
   - SStable (cassandra)
   - distributed KV - aerospike, etcd
-  - search engine - elastic search
+  - search engine (inverted index) - elastic search
   - btree, b+tree - raltional dbs
   - map reduce - hadoop
   - you are given 2 arrays, find if rhere exists a sum of two elements that equals to target.
 Write an implementation for a  distributed system.